 Filipinos invent this dish mainly because of the leftovers of deep-fried pig's hock because they do not want it to be wasted.
 Instead, they made another special dish!
 Pata Tim is famous for the menu of various restaurants and hotels.

 We all know that adobo is also one of Filipino's best cuisines since it is straightforward to cook.
 Why not mix the two styles of these dishes, Pata Tim and adobo, into one to develop a yummy twist?
 Let's have an overview of the process of preparing it.

-This dish is a mix of sweetness, sour, and salty taste when it comes to taste.
+This dish is a mix of sweet, sour, and salty taste when it comes to taste.

-What’s interesting about this dish is the ingredient itself.
-We made this dish out of the leftover or somehow a twist for deep-fried pig’s hock in Pata Tim.
+What's interesting about this dish is the ingredient themselves.
+We made this dish out of the leftover or somehow a twist for deep-fried pig's hock in Pata Tim.
 Here, we nearly combine the two dishes.
-This dish is out of the masterful thinking of our ancestors and still remembering nowadays.
+This dish is out on the masterful thinking of our ancestors and still remembering nowadays.
 Try to cook it too and feel the pride of being a Filipino.

 What Additional Recipes Can We Prepare for leftovers?

 Indeed deep-fried pig's hock has proved itself in traditional Filipino dishes from then up to now.
 Another good thing about this dish is its flexibility.
 The dish is not easily spoiled.
 We can also have other recipes made of its leftovers.
 Yes, you can still use it for your different plan, unlike other perishable dishes that quickly deteriorate.
 For example, you have leftovers today, grab and cook it tomorrow.
 Let's see what other delicious dishes we can have.